Google Data Studio Tutorial

 data studio

 Clicking on this module will bring up a panel on the left side of your report called Date Range Properties.
-Set the default date range to “Automatic Date Range” if it is not already set.
+Set the default date range to “Automatic date range”, if it is not already set.

 data studio

-The user will be able to select a date range using the date range widget, and all reports on the page will automatically update to that time period.
+widget, and all reports on the page will be automatically updated to that time period.

-There are two ways to override this:
+There are two ways to cancel it:

 data studio

-From now on, only charts in this group will be updated when someone adjusts the date range.
+From now on, only the charts in this group will be updated when someone adjusts the date range.

 10. Add filter controls